Tuesday, 24 June 2014

 LotDetailsPrintable.aspx?intObjectID=3103528

-The only version of this work now publically accessible is an engraving by Pierre-Alexandre Tardieu, begun in 1793 but only completed in 1815, having been interrupted by the Revolution.
-According to the Louvre database the gouache was formerly in the Collection of the duc de Mouchy and the miniature copy sold by Drouot in 1991.
-The books by Marguerite Jallut and Olivier Blanc have reproductions of what are obviously the two different versions, though which is which is not entirely clear!
+The only version of this work now publicly accessible is an engraving by Pierre-Alexandre Tardieu, begun in 1793 but only completed in 1815, having been interrupted by the Revolution.
+According to the Louvre database the gouache was formerly in the Collection of the duc de Mouchy and a second copy, in oils, was sold by Drouot in 1991.
+The books by Marguerite Jallut and Olivier Blanc have reproductions of the two different versions.

 Olivier Blanc, p.168.